josmar-crwdstffng/angular/aio/content/guide/forms.md

     <code-example header="src/app/hero-form/hero-form.component.html (submit-button)" path="forms/src/app/hero-form/hero-form.component.html" region="submit-button"></code-example>

 1. Run the application.
-    Notice that the button is enabled &mdash;although it doesn't do anything useful yet.
+    Notice that the button is enabled &mdash;although it does not do anything useful yet.

 1. Delete the **Name** value.
     This violates the "required" rule, so it displays the error message &mdash;and notice that it also disables the **Submit** button.

-    You didn't have to explicitly wire the button's enabled state to the form's validity.
+    You did not have to explicitly wire the button's enabled state to the form's validity.
     The `FormsModule` did this automatically when you defined a template reference variable on the enhanced form element, then referred to that variable in the button control.

 ### Respond to form submission